- About Us

 “…within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program.”

 Board certified music therapists, holding the credential MT-BC, are qualified to practice anywhere in the United States.
 They have completed an approved college curricula (including an internship) and have passed the national examination offered by the Certification Board for Music Therapists.
 Therapists can complete additional training in order to earn specializations in other areas including but not limited to Neurologic Music Therapy (NMT), Neonatal Intensive Care (NICU), Bonny Method of Guided Imagery (GIM), and Nordoff-Robbins Music Therapy (NRMT).
-At the Transitional Learning Center, music therapy treatment is provided from an NMT-based perspective, focusing on the relationship between music and the brain.
+At the Moody Neurorehabilitation Institute, music therapy treatment is provided from an NMT-based perspective, focusing on the relationship between music and the brain.

 “Music therapy interventions can be designed to promote wellness, manage stress, alleviate pain, express feelings, enhance memory, improve communication and promote physical rehabilitation.”